 Highly scalable, it can be matched to any fitness level and performed anywhere you have space with absolutely no equipment whatsoever.

-Plus, this exercise provides a beautifully brutal workout for your entire core, back, legs, arms, and hips leaving little doubt of you building considerable strength and stability.
+Plus, this exercise provides a beautifully brutal workout for your entire core, back, legs, arms, and hips, leaving little doubt that you are building considerable strength and stability.

 There are many modifications to the hollow body hold, so we will start with the first.